DECAfpga/ZX48/ZX48_hdmi/README.md

 ![pinout_deca](pinout_deca.png)

-In this core PWM audio-l/r is not connected.
+In this core PWM audio-l/r, UART, MIDI, and VGA-R/G/B[0] are not connected.

 **Others:**